froala/ember-froalacharts/README.md

 ## Quick Start

-After installing `ember-fusioncharts`, create a simple component(e.g. `chart-viewer`, also you can use it anywhere in your application) to show your interactive charts, run:
+After installing `ember-froalacharts`, create a simple component(e.g. `chart-viewer`, also you can use it anywhere in your application) to show your interactive charts, run:

 ```bash
 $ ember g component chart-viewer